BinFlush/striptest/README.md

 Software of this sorts would also need some way to reliably turn off any lights (screen, backlight keyboard, power switch, etc...) during exposure, which is a nontrivial task.
 Arduino-kits or commercial f-stop timers are better suited for this.

-The same goes for the website.
-It can plan a teststrip for a timer, but it purposely has neither a timer nor a metronome built in.
-If a timer is what you are after, something like [GoTimer's enlarger timer](https://gotimer.org/photography/enlarger-timer) is a better fit.
+The website has since gone at it from the other side.
+It can time a run itself, by sound, but that is not a metronome: there is no click track, no tempo, and nothing to count.
+It just sounds the moments you have to act on, and the pitch climbing into each one is what makes them easy to hit.
+It is a different answer to the same problem, for when there is neither a timer nor a metronome to hand.

+The tempo search is still what this whole thing is about, and it is still the only way to get an arbitrary interval out of a real metronome, which remains my own way of working.
+And if what you want is a proper f-stop timer, something like [GoTimer's enlarger timer](https://gotimer.org/photography/enlarger-timer) is still a better fit than either.

 * **Is this precision necessary**